rammcodes/Dopefolio/README.md

 <br/>

-Then you can install the dev dependencies for packages like SASS, Autoprefixer, etc. either using NPM or Yarn and that will allow us to write SASS code and create a production ready build
+Then you can install the dependencies

 Using NPM: